Cybersecurity Risk Management: Frameworks, Plans, and Best Practices

-Dave Hatter, a cybersecurity consultant at Intrust IT and 30-year veteran of the industry, explains, “As more of our physical world is connected to and controlled by the virtual world, and more of our business and personal information goes digital, the risks become increasingly daunting.
-While it has never been more important to manage cybersecurity risk, it also has never been more difficult.”
+More of our physical world is connecting to and being controlled by the virtual world, and as our business and personal information goes digital, the risks grow increasingly daunting.
+While it has never been more important to manage cybersecurity risk, it also has never been more difficult,” explains Dave Hatter, a cybersecurity consultant at Intrust IT and a 30-year industry veteran.

 Why is managing cyber risk so much more complex today than ever before?